 Yes, this can be difficult, especially if your Etsy shop is a part-time gig, if you take the weekends off, or if you are a parent with a lot on your plate.
 But there are some ways around this.
 One way is to download the Etsy app if you haven’t already and enable notifications that can easily respond to a customer message while you’re away from your desk.

 This can be a simple message like this that acknowledges that you received their message.

 “Hi, thanks so much for reaching out!
 I’m currently not at my desk at the moment, but I will happily give you more details and answer any questions you may have when I am back.
 Have a great day and thank you so much for your interest!”

 This will help you satisfy Etsy’s evaluation of responding within 24 hours, but also give you an opportunity to be away from your computer or phone without stressing about not responding in time.

 Etsy’s algorithm can factor spam messages as needing a response in order to satisfy the terms, so this means you would need to mark these messages as spam in your inbox.
 There has also been criticism that sellers were required to respond to admin messages from Etsy, and if you didn’t then your response rate would be knocked down.
 This is even if the message really doesn’t need a reply!
 Thankfully, Etsy recently made a change that we will cover shortly where this is no longer a requirement.

 If you are going on vacation and not going to be able to respond to messages within that time period, then you can set up auto-reply for your messages before you go!
 This is also helpful during the holiday season when things are much more hectic and responding to messages can be more difficult.

-Setting up auto-reply messages will help you keep up on answering your customer’s messages without having to stress about constantly watching and waiting for them.
+Setting up auto-reply messages will help you keep up with answering your customer’s messages without having to stress about constantly watching and waiting for them.